influxdata/telegraf/plugins/parsers/xml/README.md

 sensors,host=Hugin,name=Facility\ C consumers=0,frequency=49.78,power=0.02,temperature=19.7 1596294243000000000
 ```

-Using the `selected_nodes` option we select all `Sensor` nodes in the XML document.
+Using the `metric_selection` option we select all `Sensor` nodes in the XML document.
 For each *Sensor* we then use `field_selection` to select all child nodes of the sensor as *field-nodes* Please note that the field selection is relative to the selected nodes.
 For each selected *field-node* we use `field_name` and `field_value` to determining the field's name and value, respectively.
 The `field_name` derives the name of the first attribute of the node, while `field_value` derives the value of the first attribute  and converts the result to a number.

 [xpath lib]:    https://github.com/antchfx/xpath